Tuesday, 30 September 2014

 All of which adds up to this being my second favorite animated film of all time (The Lion King is number one).
 It's an exceptional piece of film-making, and - unless you hate joy - you should make sure to see it.
 Great stuff.

 Monday, 8 September 2014

 The IMDB bio for Angel Tompkins makes a comparison between the launch of her career and that of Bo Derek approximately a decade later.
 Both made a splash as 'the other woman' in a comedy film.
-Interestingly, though it reports on the rest of Tompkins' career, the bio fails to draw the parallel between the rest of the two women's careers.
+Interestingly, though it talks about Tompkins' later films, the bio fails to draw the parallel between the rest of the two women's careers.
 Like Derek, Tompkins ended up working in movies where the film makers were more interested in her physical attributes, and willingness to show them, than in her acting abilities.

 Which is something of a shame in Tompkins case, because she's actually been pretty good in the two films I've now seen here in - certainly better than Derek.

 This outing begins with not one but three men ogling a topless Tompkins through binoculars.
 One of these future sex offenders ends up dead as the result of a squabble between the three.
 I shed no tears over that, I have to say.

 One of the survivors is the dead guy's nutty brother, while the last is the dead guy's best friend, and a former student of Tompkins's character.
 He's going to be her love interest in the film.
 That's a bit icky, given what he was just doing, but for the most part the romance between the two characters (who are 10 years different in age) is quite well done.
 Tompkins comes off as a little predatory early on, as she is definitely the one who pushes for the relationship, but once they're together they make a pretty nice couple.

 There's much scandal over the relationship, of course, though in an interesting change from the norm the mother of the young man is one of its main defenders.
 "Sean needs a good woman." she opines.